 Immediately after the seizure, the person is usually:

-Specific symptoms of typical petit mal seizures may include:
+Specific symptoms of typical absence seizures may include:

-Atypical petit mal seizures begin slower and last longer.
-Symptoms are similar but muscle activity changes may be more noticeable.
+Some absence seizures begin slower and last longer.
+These are called atypical absence seizures.
+Symptoms are similar to regular absence seizures, but muscle activity changes may be more noticeable.

 For information on diagnosis and treatment, see: